hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 Python is a scripting language.
 You'll want to understand some basics like different types of loops, functions, and objects.
 Beyond that, it depends on what you might use it for --- some options might include data analysis (e.g. using libraries like `numpy`,`pandas`, or `csv`), language processing (e.g. using libraries like `nltk` or `spaCy`), and data visualization (e.g. using `matplotlib`, `seaborn`, or `plotly`).
 Alternatively you might be more into model training (i.e. you'll need to be familiar with `scikitlearn`, `pytorch`, or `tensorflow`).[^4]

 If you know **R**, learning python will require you to learn a new syntax to do things you mostly already know, which can be frustrating but is nonetheless entirely doable.
-Many jobs, especially on the more research side, might allow you to use R instead of python for you analyses, or they may have in-house tools of their own.
-(And some may prefer R in some cases.)
+Many jobs, especially on the more research side, may allow you to use R instead of python for your analyses, or they may even prefer it.
+(Or they may have in-house tools of their own.)

 The level of proficiency you'll need to obtain again depends on the kind of job you'll want to have.
 You'll need to be highly proficient to be a software engineer or ML engineer, and usually a lot less or none at all so be an analytical linguist or UX researcher, for example.